akshaybahadur21/Autopilot/readme.md

-## Facial Recognition
+## Autopilot
-This code helps in facial recognition using facenets (https://arxiv.org/pdf/1503.03832.pdf).
-The concept of facenets was originally presented in a research paper.
-The main concepts talked about triplet loss function to compare images of different person.
-This concept uses inception network which has been taken from source and fr_utils.py is taken from deeplearning.ai for reference.
-I have added several functionalities of my own for providing stability and better detection.
+This code helps in getting the steering angle of self driving car.
+The inspiraion is taken from [Udacity Self driving car](https://github.com/udacity/CarND-Behavioral-Cloning-P3) module as well [End to End Learning for Self-Driving Cars](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) module from NVIDIA

+The End to End Learning for Self-Driving Cars research paper can be found at (https://arxiv.org/abs/1604.07316) This repository uses convnets to predict steering angle according to the road.

 ### Code Requirements